1971 thru 1976 DKR

 The media chose to share unsubstantiated garbage articles about Royal to dethrone him.

-In 1970 Bob Green of the Associated press quotes Royal as saying “The black coach had not reached the point where his coaching is as scientific as it is in the major colleges.”
-It was a total lie!!!
-An apology was published but the damage was done.
-The ends justify the means (lying).
-Green said he had been duped by a source he considered to be a friend.
+In 1970, Bob Green of the Associated Press quoted Coach Royal as saying, “The black coach had not reached the point where his coaching is as scientific as it is in the major colleges.”
+This statement was completely false!
+Although an apology was published, the damage had already been done.
+Green claimed he had been misled by a source he considered a friend.

 Royal’s resignation was a surprise and a disappointment to the Longhorn faithful but not to Bobby Dodd.